 Since juice cleanses are generally low in calories, they can result in a significant short term weight loss.
 The lack of calories forces the body to break down fat supplies for energy.
 However, if you stay on the juice cleanse for too long or you don’t have enough fat to fuel the body, it can have a negative effect on your body, so it is important to practice caution when starting a long juice cleanse.

-Juice cleanses tend to be significantly low in calories, especially compared to a typical American diet.
+Vegetable juice cleanses tend to be significantly low in calories, especially compared to a typical American diet.
 As such, the calorie reduction may cause some people to experience low blood sugar.
 This can lead to fatigue, headaches, weakness, and irritability.
 In some severe cases, low blood sugar can be dangerous.